jordanlewis/docs/v1.1/create-security-certificates-openssl.md

       -batch
     ~~~

-4. Sign the node CSR to create the node certificate for the first node using the [`openssl ca`](https://wiki.openssl.org/index.php/Manual:Ca(1)) command:
+4. Sign the node CSR to create the node certificate for the first node using the [`openssl ca`](https://wiki.openssl.org/index.php/Manual:Ca(1)) command.
+We recommend that you set the node certificate expiration period as 1830 days, which is the CockroachDB default for node certificate expiration period:

     {% include copy-clipboard.html %}
     ~~~ shell